w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 [unincluded segment](#unincluded-segments) placed directly in the runtime of parachain collators

 Synchronous backing uses execution context entirely pulled from the relay chain.
-While asynchronous backing augments this with off-chain context from the unincluded segment.
+While asynchronous backing augments this with additional context from the unincluded segment.

 ### Unincluded Segments